Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 ###### Token Manager

-The TokenManager is an abstraction and the controller of the `MiniMeToken`.
-A token manager for a specific `MiniMeToken` is set by calling `MiniMeToken.changeController(TokenManager)`.
+The TokenManager is an abstraction and the controller of a `MiniMeToken`.
+A TokenManager for a specific `MiniMeToken` is set by calling `MiniMeToken.changeController(TokenManager)`.
 One TokenManager can only be the controller of one `MiniMeToken`.
-The Token Manager can mint and destroy tokens, assign them and define token vestings.
+The TokenManager can mint and destroy tokens, assign them freely, and define token vestings.
 Token transfers on a controlled `MiniMeToken` cause a `hook` to be called on the `TokenManager` which then decides whether to allow or reject the action.

-Tokenholder may perform actions on behalf of the `TokenManager` e.g. to create Votes or call arbitrary commands by calling `TokenManager.forward(evmScript)`.
-If the `TokenManager` permits, Tokenholder may freely transfer tokens to other parties.
+Token holders of the controlled `MiniMeToken` may perform actions on behalf of the `TokenManager`, e.g. to create votes or call arbitrary commands by calling `TokenManager.forward(evmScript)`.
+If the `TokenManager` permits, a token holder may freely transfer tokens to other parties.

 Exported permissions: